 Before we get too deep into this I want to share one little tidbit of info.
 In case you don’t know it yet, 1db equals 1LU or loudness unit.
 All the loudness meters measure in LU, so this is handy to know.

-The beauty of using a loudness meter like Insight is that it has all the presets with the standards worked out for you.
+The beauty of using a loudness meter like Insight or WLM Plus is that it has all the presets with the standards worked out for you.
 If you are mixing for the USA it has those, if you are mixing for the UK or Japan, it has those.
 If your market’s standards are not represented you can make your own preset.
 I’m in the USA so I chose the simple US meter preset.
 This gives you a max peak of -2db, a program average target of -24LU and a dynamic range target of 14LU.

 Calibrate Your Control Room